Santosh-Jayaswal/Data-Analyst-AWS/README.md

 5. Methodology:

-    a)    Data Collection and Preparation: After downloading the CSV data, we moved raw file into /raw directory under AWS S3 bucket in order to perform cleaning and transforming process with the help AWS DataBrew.
+    i)    Data Collection and Preparation: After downloading the CSV data, we moved raw file into /raw directory under AWS S3 bucket in order to perform cleaning and transforming process with the help AWS DataBrew.
 We removed null values, duplicates to maintain consistencies in the data.
 And then moved cleaned data back into S3
     /transform directory in S3 bucket.
     b)